This Is Not A Mirage: We Have A Release Date For Dune

 Advertisement

-Considering the star studded cast — including Zendaya, Dave Bautista, Charlotte Rampling, and Stephen McKinley Henderson — it understandable why everyone is eager to see the fantasy film.
+Considering the star-studded cast — including Zendaya, Dave Bautista, Charlotte Rampling, and Stephen McKinley Henderson — it's understandable why everyone is eager to see the fantasy film.
 Amid apprehension and hopes that the film lives up to the hype, it's hard to not find yourself swept into the world of young Atreides on his quest to save his family from evil forces.

 While we continue to wait to see Dune in theatres (unfortunately, it will not be available on Canadian streaming services), dive into these fan reactions and check out the trailer below.